 Open Studio Hours

-Anyone who is interested in creating art and who believes in our vision of a world where survivors thrive is welcome!
+Anyone who is interested in creating art and believes in our vision of a world where survivors thrive is welcome!
 (You do not need to be an Artist by profession or have taken art classes.)

 Come in with a project you’ve already started or come in and try any of the art supplies on our shelves.
 We will also have a few creative ‘starters’ out as options.